Turtlecrafter81/al-guides/Operation Siren Guide.md

 #### Siren Rally Point:
 Calls in reinforcement every 3 turns.
 Disabled when stepping on them.

+#### Weather Anomaly:
+Usually fogs or some directional currents spawn around the fleet in a 5x5 square.
+Look at the radar, go into the fog, destroy the Weather Control Tower marked with a "?" and get some loot.

 ### Random event that happens in Obscured Zone/Fractured Sea/Treasure Map (they are all names to the Yellow Icon on the map):

 #### Siren Rally Points
 Siren rally points will keep spawning reinforcement fleets until all of them are destroyed.
 You can destroy them by moving onto them, which will force you into a fight with a siren defense fleet.
 Defeating the fleet will remove the rally point.
 Reinforcement fleets (blue in color) spawn in infinitely and they don't drop any loot, avoid them if possible.
 Clearing all Rally points spawn a Teleporter and some chests.
-In big maps (9x9) clearing 2 rally points will spawn a siren fleet which will chase your fleet down but don't drop any loot.
+In big maps (9x9) clearing 2 rally points will spawn a siren fleet which will chase your fleet down but doesn't drop any loot.

 #### Siren Weather Control Device:
 Does what it said on the tin, go to it to disable whatever weather anomaly surrounding the Rally Points.
 Doesn't have any ambush fleet on it apparently.

 #### Siren Data Center(?)
-A plus formation of obstacle constructs that spawn in Fractured Sea that spawn with a couple EMP tiles and possibly 2 hidden Meowfficer nodes.
-If scanning mode doesn't reveal the meowfficer nodes, stepping on all of 3 weather anomalies will spawn them.
+A plus formation of obstacle constructs that spawn with a couple EMP tiles and possibly 2 hidden Meowfficer nodes.
+If scanning mode doesn't reveal the meowfficer nodes, stepping on all of 3 EMP tiles will spawn them.

 #### Paired switches:
-Putting a fleet on both of the switches automatically will spawn loot.
+Putting a fleet on both of the switches automatically will spawn loot and destroy all the surrounding rocks.

 #### Chest surrounded by rocks:
 Rocks will be removed after clearing all Siren Rally points.